wunderwerkio/drupal-verification/README.md

 ## Technical Details

-To use verification, the `verification.request_verifier` provides a `verify` method to verify an HTTP request.
+To use verification, the `verification.request_verifier` provides a `verify` method to verify an HTTP request for a given operation or login.

-It is up to the Verification Provider Plugin to make sure that the given request has the correct verification data to verify, that the given `$user` is allowed to perform the given `$operation`.
+It is up to the Verification Provider Plugin to make sure that the given request has the correct verification data to verify and that the given `$user` is allowed to perform the given `$operation`.

 ### Using a different email